 Forget the digits even ratings and focus on the film.
 Is 47 Ronin that awful?
 I think not.

 47 Ronin is the comeback film of Keanu Reeves directed by Carl Rinsch and is produced by Scott Stuber, Pamela Abdy and Eric McLeod.
-The film tells the tale of 47 Ronin, a group of leaderless samurai that vowed to avenge their master’s death and restore honor to the people of Ako.
+The film tells the tale of 47 Ronin, a group of leaderless samurai that vowed to avenge their master’s death and restore honour to the people of Ako.

 The Story of 47 Ronin

 Kai, played by Reeves is a half British and half Japanese who was found almost lifeless in the woods.
 Seeing the young Kai, the compassionate Lord Asano Naganori (Min Tanaka) accepted him and was brought to the village of Ako.
-Despite Lord Asano’s welcome, the samurais led by Oishi (Hiroyuki Sanada), detest Kai except Lord Asano’s daughter, Mika (Kou Shibasaki).
+Despite Lord Asano’s welcome, the samurais led by Oishi (Hiroyuki Sanada), detest Kai except for Lord Asano’s daughter, Mika (Kou Shibasaki).
 She also sees what his father saw on Kaia.
 She accepted Kai and eventually falls in love with him.

-The story became more interesting when Ako was visited by the Shogun Tokugawa Tsunayoshi (Cary-Hiroyuki Tagawa) and the Lord Kira (Tadanobu Asano) who dreamed of ruling Ako.
+The story became more interesting when Ako was visited by the Shogun Tokugawa Tsunayoshi (Cary-Hiroyuki Tagawa) and Lord Kira (Tadanobu Asano) who dreamed of ruling Ako.
 To his advantage, no one knew that he had a witch on his side.
 During their visit, the witch Mizuki quickly places a spell on Lord Asano.

 47 Ronin was released in theatres late last year.
 However, due to our yearly Metro Manila Film Festival, international films such as this was only shown this month.
 I did not have the intention to watch it, but my 119 minutes inside the theatre was amazing.
 47 Ronin is definitely a satisfying Samurai film which makes me glad I watch anime and read James Clavell’s Shogun.